midonet/midonet/docs/neutron_translation.md

  * Static DNAT rule on the outbound chain
  * Static SNAT rule on the inbound chain

+These rules should be with fragment_policy = ANY.

 On the external network, to which the tenant router is linked, add an ARP entry for floating IP and the tenant router gateway port MAC to the network ARP table.